-Tribal members are entitled to two elk for the season.
+Tribal members are entitled to two subsistence elk for the season.
 See table below for restrictions.

-1. Ceremonial throughout no restrictions, must be approved through the hunts the year Quileute Natural Resources Committee, see Section XIV.

-2. Subsistence August 1, Two elk, of which only one may be antlerless. hunts 2022 to Feb.
-Note that in the month of August only 28, 2023 Antlered elk may be harvested.
+Hunt Type: Season Dates: Restrictions: 1.
+Ceremonial Hunts Throughout the year No restrictions, must be approved through the Quileute Natural Resources Committee, see Section XIV.
+2. Subsistence Hunts See Below Two elk, of which only one may be antlerless.
+Bull August 1, 2024, to February 28 th , 2025 No restriction, any bull.
+Cow (antierless) September 1, 2024, to January 31, 2025 Only one antierless animal may be taken per season.